wolfyzhang-github/homepage/index.md

 Currently, I am focusing on the application layer development and commercial implementation of large language models, specifically in the field of Business Intelligence (BI).
 Before this, I engaged in some embedded development and briefly explored computer architecture.
 In addition, I have a basic understanding of communication systems.
 More information can be found by visiting [my knowledge base](https://kb.wolfyzhang.com/konwledge-base).

-I graduated in June 2023 with a bachelor's degree in Electronic Information Science and Technology from Jinan University.
+I graduated in June 2023 with a bachelor's degree in Electronic Information Science and Technology from University of Jinan.
 I have also interned at Microsoft (China) for a few months.

 I have read several literary works and have a habit of writing, the details of which can be seen at [my Blog](https://blog.wolfyzhang.com/).